Noel Coballes: Biography

 He graduated from Philippine Military Academy in 1980, 995 he led four different groups of Task Group Panthers in Basilan which liquidated numerous of Abu Sayyaf's terrorists which were accused of kidnaping of civilians.
-From 1997 to 2000, he was in charge of the 2nd Scout Ranger Battalion in both Maguindanao and North Cotabato.
+From 1997 to 2000, he was in charge of the 2nd Scout Ranger Battalion in both Maguindanao and Cotabato.
 From 2001 to 2002 he led Filipino Peacekeeping Unit which was under the United Nations command in East Timor which made it to be an independent state.
 During the same years he also was in charge of the 1st Infantry Division in Basilan and 10th Infantry Division in Davao.
 From 1983 to 1984, he participated in both 1st Scout Ranger Regiment and Special Operations Command.
 From October 19, 2012, to January 22, 2013 he served as a Vice Chief of Staff of the Armed Forces of the Philippines, before assuming his last position as Commanding General of the Philippine Army.
 He was succeeded by Lieutenant General Hernando Iriberri on February 7, 2014, and retired the same day.

 He completed various courses, such as the 1st Scout Ranger Regiment Course in 1980, the Infantry Officer Basic Course in 1987, and the Infantry Officer Advance Course in Fort Benning, Georgia (U.S. state).
 He also completed the Philippine Army Command and General Staff Course in 2000 and earned his Masters in Strategic Studies in the US Army War College in 2007.